-The effective combined foreign tax rate on foreign taxable income of R6 million is 66,7% (R4 000 000 / R6 000 000 × 100%).
+The effective combined foreign tax rate on foreign taxable income of R6 million is 66.7% (R4 000 000 / R6 000 000 × 100%).

-The effective combined foreign tax rate is significantly higher than Country S's tax rate of 40%, because paragraph (b) of the proviso to section 20(1) does not prohibit the set-off of foreign trading losses against foreign trading profits.
+The effective combined foreign tax rate is significantly higher than Country S's tax rate of 40%, because paragraph (b) of the proviso to section 20(1) does not prohibit the set-off of foreign trading losses against foreign trading profits, meaning that taxable income derived from all foreign sources is R6 million and not R10 million.